How To Wrap Christmas Presents Like a Pro

 11th December, 2019

 Beautifully wrapped presents not only look picture-perfect under the Christmas tree they are also a real joy to receive.
-To help you master the art of perfectly presented presents we asked gift wrapping expert Jane Means to share her top tips for wrapping gifts just in time for Christmas.
+To help you master the art of perfectly presented presents we asked gift wrapping expert Jane Means to share her top tips for how to wrap presents like a pro just in time for Christmas.

 "Beautiful gift wrapping makes a thoughtfully chosen present feel all the more desirable” Jane told us.

 “Just like fashion, gift wrapping is all about dressing to impress.
 You want to tantalise the recipient and build a sense of anticipation of what lies underneath.”

 And just like the world of fashion, gift-wrapping trends are always changing.
 As an international gift-wrapping expert, Jane’s art takes her around the world and it is her travels that provide much of the inspiration for her work.

 “When returning from India I am always inspired to use bold, bright colours whereas trips to Scandinavia inspire a much more paired back look.
 I also take a lot of inspiration from nature.
 If I see a beautiful flower I’ll take a photo of it and then look to add the colour to my ribbon collection.”